rallu/angular-lightweight-markdown-editor/README.md

 Angular lightweight markdown editor
 ===================================

-angular-lightweight-markdown-editor is extremely light weight editor (v0.0.3 12kb) for markdown.
+angular-lightweight-markdown-editor is extremely light weight editor (v0.2.0 12kb including styles) for markdown.
 It doesn't use any fancy text editors but just that basic `textarea`.
-This means you can add it to your project without fear of huge transfer sizes.

 Requires only angular.js and angular-sanitize.js libraries.